12 Feb 2018

 The images and the darkness in this mechanical, metronomic rhythm also recall the action of an old-fashioned slide carousel.
 A special kind of perturbation of the senses is thereby produced: when an image blinks on, it is sometimes hard to tell immediately, without further scrutiny for verification, whether this image is a freeze-frame, or part of an almost perceptible real-time movement (of the water, the wind …).
 And then it might blink away too quickly to figure any of this out.

-I am been holding off, all this time, on conjuring or speculating about a story line, because that’s what Phantom Islands itself does: it holds off on narrative.
+I have been holding off, all this time, on conjuring or speculating about a story line, because that’s what Phantom Islands itself does: it holds off on narrative.
 It would be too easy to say, by way of some imaginary synopsis: a man and a woman appear on an island, in rooms, on rocks, in a forest field, along winding paths.
 There are gestures of love, and gestures of aggression – an elongated performance-piece, almost a dance-piece, of attraction and repulsion.

 That’s already too much plot for what we see and hear here.
 Rashidi favours the kind of deliberate “unformedness” in art that resembles a spreading stain or paint blotch, rather than an advancing, developing, narrative line.
 There’s a cluster of motifs, obsessions, locations, gestures, noises: they are given to us all at once, in the beginning, and thereafter shift themselves into different combinations and variations.
 That’s the “plot”.